In what order should The Gatekeeper's Saga be read? Will there be more books in this series? What about your other books?

 Yes.
-You can find print copies for around $10 each at most vendors, but they aren’t available as boxed sets.
-You can also find most of my books in audio as well.
+You can find print copies for around $10 each at most vendors, but they aren't available as boxed sets.
+You can also find most of my books in audio and hardcover as well.
 Check my BOOKS page for links to vendors.

 Can I have a review copy of one of your books?

 I can email you a review copy in ebook format only.
 Paperback copies are too cost prohibitive.
 For a review ebook copy, email me at email@example.com.

 Can I get signed copies of your books?